 - Information on fees and expenses should disclose the Total Expense Ratio of the fund.
-This TER should be disclosed in a standardized way, standardized fee table or financial highlights.7
+This TER should be disclosed in a standardized way, standardized fee table or financial highlights.

-6 For best practices standards, see the' consultation paper "Performance Presentation Standards in Collective Investment Schemes: Best practice Standards."
+&lt;sup>6 For best practices standards, see the consultation paper "Performance Presentation Standards in Collective Investment Schemes: Best Practice Standards."